zaralrubaie/finance-sentiment-analysis-by-LLM/README.md

 Sentence: The text of a financial statement or news headline.
 Sentiment: Encoded label (positive, neutral, negative).

-Project Features
+Project Features:

-1. Uses DistilBERT, a lightweight transformer model, for text classification.
+Uses DistilBERT, a lightweight transformer model, for text classification.

-2. Splits data into training, validation, and test sets.
+Splits data into training, validation, and test sets.

-3. Fine-tunes the pretrained model on the financial sentiment dataset.
+Fine-tunes the pretrained model on the financial sentiment dataset.

-4. Provides evaluation metrics (accuracy, loss) after training.
+Provides evaluation metrics (accuracy, loss) after training.

-5. Includes a Gradio web interface for interactive testing of new financial sentences.Its a temperory link for one week only,can be updated later.
+Includes a Gradio web interface for interactive testing of new financial sentences (temporary link valid for one week, can be updated later).

-6. Fully portable Python script for easy deployment and experimentation.
+Fully portable Python script for easy deployment and experimentation.

-Installation & Setup:
+Installation & Setup
-1. Clone the repository:
+# Clone the repository
 git clone https://github.com/zaralrubaie/finance-sentiment-analysis-by-LLM.git
-cd financial-sentiment-llm
+cd finance-sentiment-analysis-by-LLM

-2. Install dependencies:
+# Install dependencies
 pip install -r requirements.txt

-3. ## Run in Colab
+Run in Colab

 You can run this project interactively in Google Colab using the following link:
 [Open in Colab](https://colab.research.google.com/drive/1SzY3pNrJ6Myvv5Rih1ZKdULVfveG26C0)

 Usage:
-run : python sentiment_classifier.py
+python sentiment_classifier.py

 Example sentences for testing:
 "The company reported a record profit this quarter."  # → positive